dhthwy/r/README.md

 # r

+"Interesting how I abundantly made this clear before, specifically said no more 'fuck me up.
+Last time.'

+Interesting how you completely disregarded it in the most disrespectful of ways.

+What a fuckin jerk.
+"

 "I have no desire to be given more nightmares.

 No desire to watch how other people are given 100% preferrential treatment, while I receive 0%.